bh9232/CSCI335/Readme.Makefile.txt

 ---------------------------------------- What I Did ----------------------------------------
 - coded sequence_map.h
 - coded query_tree.cc
+- added printEnzyme method to avl_tree.h and bst_tree.h

 ------------------------------------------ Imcomplete/Bugs ---------------------------------
-- 2a still not working, wrong enzyme printing
+- 2a - BST not giving correct acro
-- have not touched 2b, 2c
+- 2b - 3/4 of AVL and BST is not working
+- 2c - 3/4 of AVL not working